 The Serb secured his maiden US Open title on Monday with his sixth straight win, all in finals, against the man who was so dominant last year, Rafael Nadal.

 This latest victory took Novak's 2011 record to an astonishing 64-2 and only one of those matches did he actually lose - the other was an injury retirement in the Cincinnati final.
-Read the rest of this entry »
+FULL POST

 Only hardened Australian tennis fans gave Samantha Stosur a chance of beating Serena Williams in the final of the U.S. Open.

 It seemed the rest of the world felt sure that the American, a 13-time major champion, would romp home just as she had done through six rounds at Flushing Meadows and two hard-court tournaments before that, but the 27-year old Aussie clearly hadn't read the script.
-Read the rest of this entry »
+FULL POST

 It’s a thankless task tackling the sports fans’ most-heated debate –- picking a greatest ever team.
 There is never a correct answer; facts are ignored, personal favorites picked and style preferred to substance.
 It’s always subjective.